desmondfowler/home-lab/README.md

 # Home Lab

-## This README.md
+## README.md

 Overview of the homelab project, its objectives, and a high-level description of each component.

 ## TIMELINE.md

-[This](TIMELINE.md) file will contain a basic overview of the timeline of when things were added to the home lab, as well as a link to more detailed documentation of each item (if needed).
+[This](./TIMELINE.md) file will contain a basic overview of the timeline of when things were added to the home lab, as well as a link to more detailed documentation of each item (if needed).

 ## Section-level Files